 - Non-responder: this is someone who tries lifting weights but fails to make much progress.
 A lot of the time that’s because they’re a hardgainer, in which case learning how to eat more calories solves the problem.
 But some people respond better to lifting than others, and for a variety of reasons.
 With that said, at least in our experience, there’s very little overlap between non-responders and skinny guys.
 Most skinny guys build muscle very fast.

-- Skinny-fat: this is someone who doesn’t have much muscle mass (arms under 13″) but also quite a lot of body fat (body-fat percentage over 20%).
+- Skinny-fat: this is someone who doesn’t have much muscle mass (e.g. upper arms small than 13 inches) but also quite a lot of body fat (body-fat percentage over 20%).
 This isn’t a body type.
 It’s like saying someone is “out of shape.”
 But with that said, it’s harder for some people than others to become muscular and lean, and sometimes being skinny-fat can call for a less aggressive approach to bulking up.
 We’ve written an article for skinny-fat guys here.

 - Bulking: this is the concept of facilitating muscle growth by gaining weight.
 It’s somewhat of a controversial term among guys who aren’t naturally.
 After all, the average person is overweight.
 They want to lose a ton of fat and build a bit of muscle.
 We want the opposite: to gain a bunch of muscle and lose a tidbit of fat.
 For us, where we want to gain weight, we build muscle by “bulking.”

 - Dreamer Bulking: this is what happens when guys bulk too aggressively or ineffectually and wind up gaining a bunch of fat, becoming either chubby or skinny-fat.